team113sanger/dermatlas_rnafusions_nf/README.md

 - `sample_metadata`: path to a metadata file containing sample information.
 The metadata file should be a tab-separated file with the following columns:
 - `sample`: unique Sanger identifier for each sample
 - `sample_supplier_name`: Sample identifier provided for a tumour
+- `study_id`: unique identifier for the study to append to output summary files
+- `sample_list`: list of sample identifiers to include in the analysis.
 ### Cohort-independent variables

 `ctat_lib` : path to a STAR-Fusion Trintity Cancer Transcriptome Analysis Toolkit (CTAT) genome build directory (a required input for STAR-Fusion)